Skip to content

 Impact on daily life:

-• Focusing on compulsive or obsessive thoughts or behaviors over a prolonged period of time, frequently longer than one hour every day.
+• Focusing on compulsive or obsessive thoughts or behaviors over a prolonged period, frequently longer than one hour daily.

-• Being unable to carry out the routines or behaviors, feeling distress, anxiety, or a sense of unease.
+• Being unable to carry out the routines or behaviors, feeling distressed, anxious, or uneasy.

 • Finding it challenging to suppress or control one’s compulsions.

-The signs of OCD can vary from person to person, and different combinations of obsessions and compulsions may be experienced by different people.
+The signs of OCD can vary from person to person, and different people may experience different combinations of obsessions and compulsions.
 I strongly advise consulting a mental health expert for assistance if you believe you might have OCD so they can make a precise diagnosis and recommend the best course of action.

 Take An OCD Test For Adults